-Host Countries – The European Tour will visit 25 countries across five continents in 2012, each highlighting the rich diversity of the Tour.
+Host Countries – The European Tour will visit 26 countries across four continents in 2015, each highlighting the rich diversity of the Tour.
 The host countries range from those where golf has been played for centuries, such as Scotland, to emerging markets such as those in Eastern Europe and the Middle East.

 European Tour Destinations – European Tour Destinations are world-class venues within the European Tour Properties network, offering a comprehensive range of facilities to both their members and guests.
 Their identities are closely aligned to The European Tour, creating a unique partnership that benefits both parties.
 The London Club in England was the first European Tour Destination.